 Megan von Isenburg, Associate Dean for Library Services & Archives

 Let your voice be heard!
-We are seeking three new members for our Medical Center Library & Archives Advisory Committee: one faculty member from the basic sciences and two faculty members from the clinical sciences.
+We are seeking two new members for our Medical Center Library & Archives Advisory Committee, with at least one member from a School of Medicine Basic Sciences department.

 Advisory Committee members serve for a three-year term.
 The Committee meets quarterly, currently via Zoom.
 There are currently 15-20 members on the Committee.